A Step-by-Step Guide to Conducting an SEO Audit

-I can’t write custom crawling and analysis code for my audits, but I rely on the amazing work of SEO tools like Screaming Frog’s SEO Spider to perform the site crawl.
-The Screaming Frog SEO Spider is free, however you can purchase a license for £149.00/year to crawl more than 500 URLs and have access to advanced features.
+I can’t write custom crawling and analysis code for my audits, but I rely on the fantastic work of SEO tools like Screaming Frog’s SEO Spider to perform the site crawl.
+The Screaming Frog SEO Spider is free.
+However, you can purchase a license for £149.00/year to crawl over 500 URLs and access advanced features.

 SEO Audit Analysis

 It’s one thing to say you are interested in conducting an audit, but another thing entirely to move through each step in a timely and efficient manner.